WodziszNick/Monte-Carlo-Method/README.md

 # Monte-Carlo-Method 🐍
-Monte Carlo stimulation algorithm for stocks and financial instruments with Python, Numpy and Matplotlib.
+Monte Carlo simulation algorithm for stocks and financial instruments with Python, Numpy and Matplotlib.

 # Contributions
 Monte-Carlo-Method is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.